ProteinsWebTeam/interpro-docs/docs/browse.rst

 Member database page
 ********************
 InterPro provides entry pages for each signature that a member database holds.
-This includes signatures that have not yet been, or can’t be, integrated into InterPro (:ref:`unintegrated signatures <entry_types>`).
+This includes signatures that have not yet been, or can't be, integrated into InterPro (:ref:`unintegrated signatures <entry_types>`).

 Member database signature entries provide information about which database the signature is from, the signature identifier, the type of entry as defined by the member database (e.g. family, domain or site), and the short name given to the entry by the member database.
-The right hand side of the page provides links to the InterPro entry in which this signature has been integrated, and an external link to the signature on the member database’s website.
+The right hand side of the page provides links to the InterPro entry in which this signature has been integrated, and an external link to the signature on the member database's website.

 .. figure:: images/browse_pages/member_db_page.png
     :alt: Member database page